mrookiiheya-arch/kotodama-os/README.md

 At its current stage, Kotodama OS exists as a structural orchestration prototype implemented within an existing LLM environment.
 “External” refers to architectural separation of behavioral governance from generation, not necessarily a physically separate runtime service in the current prototype.
-It is not a physically separated runtime module or independently deployed middleware.
+It is not (yet) an independently deployed middleware/runtime service.

 The prototype does not rely on model retraining or weight modification.
 Instead, it explores how behavioral governance and longitudinal consistency can be structured at an architectural level prior to response generation.